 Class of 2014

 Myles Tucker is a 2014 graduate of Shiloh Christian.
 After his graduation, Myles furthered his education at the University of Arkansas, Fayetteville.
 While in Fayetteville, God solidified His call on Myles’ life.
 For years, Myles has wanted to obtain his real estate license and start his career in real estate sales.
 In the winter of 2016, Myles made the decision to do just that.
 While enrolled in the Walton College of Business studying Finance concentrated in Real Estate, Myles attended the Clark Long School of Real Estate in Bentonville.
 After completion of coursework, Myles obtained his real estate license.
-Myles is now a part of a local real estate firm, Live Here Real Estate in Fayetteville.
-Live Here’s offices are currently on Block Avenue in Downtown Fayetteville.
-After getting his real estate license in March 2017, getting married in May 2017, and planning to graduate from the University in December, 2017 has been a busy year for the Tucker Family.
+Myles is now a part of a local real estate firm, Exclusive Real Estate Group.
+After getting his real estate license in March 2017, getting married in May 2017, and planning to graduate from the University in December, 2017 was a busy year for the Tucker Family.
 Myles now calls Fayetteville home with his wife, Echo and their Beagle, Sega.
+They are expecting their first son in June of this year.

 General Manager of Tacos 4 Life Fayetteville | Class of 2010